onflow/cadence/docs/language/index.md

 which popularized e.g. optionals, argument labels, and provides safe handling of integers and strings.

-Resources are based on liner types which were popularized by Rust.
+Resources are based on linear types which were popularized by Rust.

 Events are inspired by Solidity.